 Delhi Township achieved Gold status for exemplary action in a

-variety of categories, including its innovative waste treatment
+variety of categories, including its recent

 system that results in energy savings of more than $70,000 per year